 The COVID-19 Hunger Surge

-Data from McKinsey & Co, collected on behalf of Second Harvest Heartland suggests a hunger crisis unlike anything seen since the Great Depression.
-The hunger crisis is already underway in Minnesota.
 Before the onset of the COVID-19 pandemic, 1 in 11 Minnesotans struggled to afford food.
-1 in 8 Minnesotans now face hunger.
+Now, 1 in 8 Minnesotans face hunger.

-The study suggests that in addition to those who faced hunger before the pandemic, 275,000 Minnesotans — including 112,000 kids — are already or will soon face hunger, bringing the total number of people living with hunger to 735,000.
+The data suggests that in addition to those who faced hunger before the pandemic, 275,000 Minnesotans—including 112,000 kids—are already or will soon face hunger, bringing the total number of people living with hunger to 735,000.